 Overall, the hard cases combined account for about 3 percent (1 out of every 33) of all abortions done in the United States today.
 This means that about 97 percent of all abortions are performed for social or economic reasons or to please people close to her such as parents, husband, or boyfriend.
 These numbers represent the sum of surveys of 1.29 million aborting women done in Florida, Louisiana, Minnesota, Nebraska, South Dakota, and Utah.4

 #5.
-Is abortion okay to legalize, just in the hard cases?
+Is abortion okay to legalize for just the hard cases?

 An old legal saying goes “hard cases make bad law”: a good lawyer can justify the overturning of any principle when circumstances are difficult enough.
 Pro-abortion groups have used the “hard cases” to negate the American tradition of valuing individual life, and have succeeded in imposing abortion on demand on the United States through the courts.